Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 Februari 2025 02.19.55 UTC
+- WIB: Jumat, 28 Februari 2025 03.27.00 UTC
-- WITA: Jumat, 28 Februari 2025 03.19.55 UTC
+- WITA: Jumat, 28 Februari 2025 04.27.00 UTC
-- WIT: Jumat, 28 Februari 2025 04.19.55 UTC
+- WIT: Jumat, 28 Februari 2025 05.27.00 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success